alexs714/nordstrom-hello-retail-workshop/Lesson0_BeforeWorkshop/README.md

 ```

 If you would like to provide fixes or changes to the workshop, please [fork the repository](https://help.github.com/articles/fork-a-repo/) and submit a [pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/).

-**Alternatively**, you can download the zip file to your local machine.
-To download the zip, go to https://github.com/Nordstrom/hello-retail-workshop and click `Clone or download` button followed by `Download ZIP`.
-Save it to your local machine and unzip the file.

 ### Step 2: Install node.js and run script